sprite-guard/Boss-Rush/README.md

 ## Gameplay

 You control the black oval.
-Your center is vulerable, don't let the bullets touch it.
+Your center is vulnerable, don't let the bullets touch it.
 You can slow time and teleport if you get caught in a sticky situation.

 Each ritual has a series of phases.
 Use your spirit to fill up the spirit wells